davidzbarth/Thunderstorm-Detection/README.md

 This combination worked relatively well together although there still are inaccuracies in the data and airport and meteorological station are usually between 15 and 25 kilometers apart from each other.

+The condition of finely sampled meteorological data prevented us from using the airport data for that too as it is only collected roughly once per hour.

 ## Performance
 For the stations we calibrated the algorithm with, we got the following performances: